Raphire/Win11Debloat/README.md

 - Disable the widget service & hide the widget (news and interests) icon on the taskbar.
 - Hide the chat (meet now) icon on the taskbar.
 - Hide the onedrive folder in the windows explorer sidepanel.
 (Windows 10 only)
-- Hide the 3D objects folder under 'This pc' in windows explorer.
+- Hide the 3D objects and/or music folders under 'This pc' in windows explorer.
 (Windows 10 only)
-- Hide the music folder under 'This pc' in windows explorer.
-(Windows 10 only)
-- Disable the 'Include in library' option in the context menu.
-(Windows 10 only)
-- Disable the 'Give access to' option in the context menu.
-(Windows 10 only)
+- Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
-- Disable the 'Share' from context menu.
 (Windows 10 only)

 All of these changes can be individually reverted with the registry files that are included in the 'Regfiles' folder.